SEXUAL HARASSMENT IS AGAINST THE LAW.

 - Retaliation – If you request FMLA and your employer responds by firing you, demoting you, taking away shifts, transferring you to a less desirable position, , they may be in violation of FMLA.

 Think your employer might have violated your rights under FMLA?
 Contact Hall Ansley.
+Every woman has a story.

 Discrimination can present itself in many ways, and may be difficult to identify.
 Broadly, it is viewed as the unfair or prejudiced treatment of others based on their gender, race, sexual orientation, disability, religion, national origin, age, or color.